The Difference Between Chicken Stock and Chicken Broth

 Body or Flavor?

-If, for example, you are going to use some stock as a braising liquid, plenty of meaty flavor will come from the meat to be braised.
+If, for example, you will use some stock as a braising liquid, plenty of meaty flavors will come from the meat to be braised.
 In that instance, the stock would not necessarily have to be meaty to begin with.

 As an illustration of the differences between broth and stock, consider these recipes for chicken broth and chicken stock: